Particular/docs.particular.net/servicecontrol/upgrades/4to5/index.md

 ## Overview

+WARNING: This guidance applies to existing 4 instances.
+If you are on older versions perform an upgrade from these versions first.

 Upgrading ServiceControl from version 4 to version 5 is a major upgrade and requires careful planning.
-Throughout the upgrade process, the instance of ServiceControl will be offline and will not ingest messages.
+Throughout the upgrade process, the instance of ServiceControl will be offline and will not ingest messages

 ## Breaking changes

 * ServiceControl now uses a [new data format](#new-data-format) for data storage which is not compatible with previous versions.
 * The Error Instance will no longer process [saga audit data](/nservicebus/sagas/saga-audit.md).
 If some endpoints are still configured to send saga audit data to the error instance instead of the audit instance, the error instance will attempt to forward the messages to the audit instance and display a [custom check warning](/monitoring/custom-checks/in-servicepulse.md) until the misconfigured endpoints are corrected.
 * ServiceControl Management is no longer distributed as an installable package.
 Starting with version `5.0.0`, ServiceControl Management is shipped as a self-contained executable.
 This allows using different versions of ServiceControl Management side-by-side, without the need to reinstall a version before using it.
 * The [ServiceControl PowerShell module](/servicecontrol/powershell.md) is no longer installed with ServiceControl.
 Instead, the PowerShell module can be [installed from the PowerShell Gallery](/servicecontrol/powershell.md#installing-and-using-the-powershell-module).
 * The [ServiceControl PowerShell module](/servicecontrol/powershell.md) requires PowerShell 7.2 or greater to run.
 * `!disable` is no longer supported as an error and/or audit queue names.
 Instead, dedicated settings i.e. [`ServiceControl\IngestErrorMessages`](/servicecontrol/creating-config-file.md#transport-servicecontrolingesterrormessages) and [`ServiceControl\IngestAuditMessages`](/servicecontrol/audit-instances/creating-config-file.md#transport-servicecontrolingestauditmessages) should be used to control the message ingestion process.
 These settings are useful for upgrade scenarios, such as the one that will be described later in this article.